Make Fun Of Life!

 Tomorrow.

-by Edgar A. Guest: “Collected Works of Edgar Guest” (1953), page 72
+By Edgar A. Guest: “Collected Works of Edgar Guest” (1953), page 72

 Edgar Albert ‘Eddie’ Guest was born on 20 August 1881 in Birmingham, England.
 He immigrated with his family to the United States of America in 1891.
 From his first published work in the “Detroit Free Press” until his passing in 1959, he penned some 11,000 poems that were syndicated in 300 newspapers and collected into more than twenty books.
 Mr. Guest is reputed to have had a new poem published in a newspaper every day for more than thirty years.
 He became known as ‘The People’s Poet,’ writing poems that were of a sentimental and optimistic nature.
 Edgar Albert ‘Eddie’ Guest passed on at 77 years of age on 5 August 1959 in Detroit, Michigan, United States of America.